enmanuel-08/space-shooter-demo/README.md

 - GitHub Pages

 ## 👤 About me
-I'm 18 years old, self-taught Unity developer from Cuba.
-Looking for remote junior opportunities.
+I'm a self-taught Unity developer from Cuba.
+I've been coding since I was 14.
+Looking for remote opportunities.